 DecisionWise will endeavor to respond in a timely manner to all reasonable written requests to view, modify, or inactivate Personal Data.

-You may request limitations on the use of your personal data specified in this Policy by contacting us at firstname.lastname@example.org.
+You may request limitations on the use of your personal data specified in this Privacy Shield Policy by contacting us at email@example.com.

-This Policy may be amended from time to time, consistent with the Privacy Shield Principles and applicable data protection and privacy laws and principles.
-We will make employees available of changes to this policy either by posting to our intranet, through email, or other means.
-We will notify Customers if we make changes that materially affect the way we handle Personal Data previously collected, and we will allow them to choose whether their Personal Data may be used in any materially different manner.
+This Privacy Shield Policy may be amended from time to time, consistent with the Privacy Shield Principles and applicable data protection and privacy laws and principles.
+We will make DecisionWise employees aware of changes to this Privacy Shield Policy either by posting to our intranet, through email, or other means.
+We will notify Data Subjects if we make changes that materially affect the way we handle Personal Data previously collected, and we will allow them to choose whether their Personal Data may be used in any materially different manner.

 XII.
 QUESTIONS OR COMPLAINTS

-Customers may contact DecisionWise with questions or complaints concerning this Policy at the following address email@example.com.
+Data Subjects may contact DecisionWise with questions or complaints concerning this Privacy Shield Policy at the following address firstname.lastname@example.org.

 XIII.
 ENFORCEMENT AND DISPUTE RESOLUTION